Non Domestic Rates

 The Scottish Assessor, who is independent of both local and central government, determines the rateable value of every business property in Scotland and sets this out in a valuation notice.

 Normally, every five years all non-domestic properties in Scotland are given new rateable values.
-The last revaluation was in April 2010 but the Scottish Government have postponed the next one until 2017.
+The last revaluation was in April 2017.

 The valuation, provided by the Assessor, is used by the Council to calculate your business rates bill.

 To calculate your bill you have to multiply your rateable value by a “pence in the pound rate”, which is known as the poundage.
-This rate is set by the Scottish Government and, from 1 April 2015 to 31 March 2016, is 48p in the pound.
+This rate is set by the Scottish Government and from 1 April 2017 to 31 March 2018 is 46.6p in the pound.

 Business Rates Calculator